Breakdown of Kinetic Compensation Effect in Physical Desorption: Model system and Methodology

-To study the effects of attractive molecular interactions on $E_a$ and $\nu$, we perform computer simulations of a TPD process from a quasi-two dimensional, square lattice of side $L$, with $N=L^{2}=1600$ sites and periodic boundary conditions.
-We use a homogeneous lattice so that each site $j$, has an associated binding energy, $E_{jb}=E_{b}=100$, in units where $k_{B}=1$.
-We explore interaction strengths $\epsilon$, that lie in the range, $0 \leq \epsilon \leq E_{b}$.
+Our methodology is to simulate a TPD process from a quasi-two dimensional, square lattice of side $L$, with $N=L^{2}=1600$ sites and periodic boundary conditions using a kinetic Monte Carlo algorithm \cite{Voter:book}.
+The lattice is energetically homogeneous, so that each site $j$, has an associated binding energy, $E_{jb}=E_{b}=100$, in units where $k_{B}=1$.
+We explore attractive interaction strengths $\epsilon$, that range from $0$ to $\epsilon \leq 0.9 E_{b}$.
 To track the desorption process, the kinetic Monte Carlo scheme follows a series of steps: we first specify the initial conditions, including the binding and interaction energies, initial temperature (which we alter depending on $\epsilon$), step size, and initial coverage (which is set to $100\%$ in all cases).
-The second step is to calculate the number of occupied neighbors per site, the site energies, and the probabilities associated with the allowed transitions.
-The energy per site $E_{j}$, is given by \beq E_{j} = E_{b} + \sum_{m=1}^{z} n_{jm} \epsilon, \eeq where each site, $j$, picks up an energy contribution from its $m$ nearest neighbor sites that are occupied.
+The second step is to calculate the number of occupied nearest neighbors per site, the site energies, and the probabilities associated with each of the allowed transitions.
+The energy desorption barrier per site $E_{j}$, is given by \beq E_{j} = E_{b} + \sum_{m=1}^{z} n_{jm} \epsilon, \eeq where each site, $j$, picks up an energy contribution from its $m$ nearest occupied neighbors.
 Thus, $n_{jm} = 1$ when a neighbor site is occupied, zero if empty, and $z=4$ is the coordination number for the square lattice under consideration here.
-Next, an allowable transition - desorption or diffusion to a neighboring site - is selected and the state of the system is updated, then the time counter is increased as prescribed by the kinetic Monte Carlo algorithm within the grand canonical ensemble \cite{Voter:book}.
-The temperature ramp is controlled by increasing $T$ after so many timesteps $\delta t$, which is here set to unity.
-Finally, we update the coverage and activation energy.
+Next, an allowable transition - desorption or diffusion to a neighboring site - is selected and the state of the system is updated, then the time counter is increased as prescribed by the kinetic Monte Carlo algorithm within the grand canonical ensemble.
+The temperature ramp is controlled by increasing $T$ after so many time steps $\delta t$, which is here set to unity.
+Finally the coverage, temperature and activation energy are updated and recorded.
 The process is repeated until the lattice is completely empty.
 Our results are obtained as an (ensemble) average over 100, independent runs; see Fig.~\ref{fig:snapshots} for representative simulation images at early (low), intermediate, and late (high) times (temperatures).